 Ex.
 Spray or soak cotton strips to wrap around header pipes where the most extreme heat emanates from under the hood.
-Some have used soaked cotton as a thermal battier under the hood itself.
-Also can be used on wood that is sprayed, brushed on or soaked then layered with treated cotton material.
+Some have used soaked cotton as a thermal barrier under the hood itself.
+Also can be used on wood that is sprayed, brushed on, or soaked then layered with treated cotton material.

 The use of No Fire Technology’s proprietary compound AB-238 will significantly retard fire from igniting and mitigate thermal heat transfer for unprecedented levels of time.

 The compound can be sprayed, brushed on or soaked.
 What’s important is to have the compound thoroughly permeate the material and let cure as per instructions for optimal performance.